Houston's Line of Duty Firefighters

 Buried: Forest Park East Cemetery, Webster, Texas, Section 216B, Lot 4, Space 2

-In 2004 Grady was awarded the Unit Valor award along with his crew for saving an 80 year old woman from her burning apartment.
+In 2004 Captain Burke was awarded the Unit Valor award along with his crew for saving an eighty-year-old woman from her burning apartment.

 Frank Catino